 It is the responsibility of each department to manage its respective federal grants.
-Until you indicate otherwise, CTR will assume each grant in the Federal Grants Fund will have ongoing funding and, therefore, transactions in MMARS and performance of the central draw (for CMIA) will continue in a "business-as-usual" mode.
+Until you indicate otherwise, the Office of the Comptroller will assume each grant in the General Federal Grants Fund will have ongoing funding and, therefore, transactions in MMARS and performance of the central draw (for CMIA) will continue in a "business-as-usual" mode.